srobo/kitbook/docs/competition/teams/process-docs/orientation-and-pit-rules.md

 3. No powered tools on the top floor (such as soldering irons). **Power tools should only be used in the downstairs area.**
 4. Keep your robot in your pit when possible – we may need to find you quickly.
 5. Please avoid blocking or restricting aisles through pits.
-6. Please refrain from running any wireless access points, they will only interfere with the AP next to your pit
+6. Please refrain from running any wireless access points.
+If the provided network infrastructure isn't enough for teams, this issue should be raised to helpdesk.

 ## Network and Website Details
 A wireless network is available, connection details: